The Signal is the portal for online student work at the University of King’s College School of Journalism in Halifax, Nova Scotia, Canada.

 We launched The Signal in September 2015.
 The content is produced from September to April by students in our Bachelor of Journalism and Master of Journalism programs, and those above first year in our four-year Bachelor of Journalism Honours program.

 Most of the news stories are produced by senior undergraduate students in The Signal news reporting workshops, which typically run from November to March.
-The current workshop supervisor is Terra Tailleur (Oct.
-29 – Dec.
-6, 2018).
+The workshop supervisors are Terra Tailleur and Kelly Toughill (Jan.
+7 to Feb.
+15, 2019).

 We welcome all comments.